bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 end
 ```

+The above code generates a `NameError` assuming `User` is is autoload paths and hence reloadable.

-In order to play well with reloadable application code, the engine instead needs applications to configure the _name_ of that class:
+In order to play well with reloadable application code, the engine can instead refer to the _name_ of that reloadable class:

 ```ruby
 # config/initializers/my_engine.rb